henrybosch/henrybosch.github.io/about.md

 This site is a place where I can express myself.
 Some of that expression will be mathematical, but not all.
 I (fortunately or unfortunately?) have a lot of interests!

-I am working on developing my writing, so forgive me if it isn't perfect.
-We all start somewhere!